A gentle upgrade over the ageing D750 would strengthen Nikon’s FX offerings

 Predicted specs: Full-frame 36.3MP sensor | 4K video recording | Tilting touchscreen

-The has grown into becoming a well-loved and affordable full-frame choice in Nikon’s lineup, but now that it's over two years old and could really use a boost to compete against a handful of more recent full-frame arrivals. has reported that a Honduran newspaper – of all places – has reported that a D760 is imminent, so what could this mean?
-If the D820 is released with even more pixels, could we be seeing the D760 take advantage of the 36.3MP sensor to supplant the current 24MP chip?
-A high shutter speed of 1/8,000sec could be in the cards, which is likely because the D750’s maximum 1/4,000sec shutter speed is an understandable compromise to help it to be more affordably priced, but a compromise regardless.
+Over the last three years or so, the D750 became a renowned and inexpensive full-frame choice in Nikon’s stable, but it came out more than three years ago and could really use an update to compete with a number of more recent full-frame arrivals.
+Nikon Rumors has reported that a Honduran newspaper – of all places – has reported that a D760 is incoming, so what could this mean?
+If the D820 is released with even more pixels, could we be seeing the D760 make use of the 36.3MP sensor to replace the current 24MP chip?
+A high shutter speed of 1/8,000sec might be in the cards, which is probable because the D750’s maximum 1/4,000sec shutter speed is an understandable compromise to help it to be more reasonably priced, but a compromise regardless.

-It would be surprising to have such a camera release without 4K video recording, especially after the 4K-enabled D500 and D5.
-It’s also possible that it will have a tilting display like the D750, but Nikon would doubtlessly want this to match its D500 sibling in implementing touch sensitivity, too.
+It wouldn’t be likely that such a camera would launch without 4K video recording, especially after the 4K-enabled D500 and D5.
+It’s also likely that it will have a tilting display like the D750, but Nikon would probably want this to match its D500 sibling in including touch sensitivity, too.

 Nikon Df II

 Perhaps Nikon will turn its retro-styled FX SLR into a retro-styled FX CSC?

 Predicted specs: Mirrorless design | Class-leading electronic viewfinder | Nikon F-mount

 Everyone got understandably excited about the DF when it was announced, but its high price and relatively low pixel count compared to the D810 made it more of a luxury item.
 The traditional controls also aren't quite as well implemented as on Fuji's X-T1, which was launched at about the same time.